compendia/docs/docs/guide/node.md

 1. Create a new VPS, select your `relay-1` snapshot, and select the 8GB RAM / 4 CPU plan ($40/mo on DigitalOcean).

-2. Select your SSH key, enter the hostname `forger-1` and add the `nos` tag.
+2. Select your SSH key, enter the hostname `forger-1` and add the `compendia` tag.
 Adding the back-up plan for your forger is recommended.

 3. Create the node and log in with SSH.